cmelcher/cmelcher.github.io/tinyml/summer2025.md

 ## Task 2: Handwritten Digit Classification (MNIST on Arduino)

 ### Goal
-Deploy a **neural network** on Arduino to classify handwritten digits (0–9).
+Students built and deployed a neural network on the Arduino Nano 33 BLE Sense to recognize handwritten digits (0–9) in real time.

 ### Model Design and Constraints
-- Base model trained in Python (`training_MNIST.py`).
-- Exported and uploaded to Arduino (`handwritten_digit_recognition.ino`).
+- Models were first trained in Python (`training_MNIST.py`) and then exported to Arduino (`handwritten_digit_recognition.ino`).
-- TinyML limits:
+- TinyML hardware limitations forced creative design choices:
   - ≤ **4 hidden layers**
   - ≤ **900 neurons total**
-- Students tried different optimizers (Adam, SGD, RMSprop) and activations (ReLU, tanh, sigmoid).
+- Students experimented with different **optimizers** (Adam, SGD, RMSprop) and **activation functions** (ReLU, tanh, sigmoid) to balance accuracy and efficiency.

 ### Building the Dataset
+- Instead of using a pre-loaded dataset, students created their own:
-- Students drew digits (0–9) on cards.
+  - Digits (0–9) were drawn on index cards.
-- Each card was placed under the Arduino camera.
+  - Each card was placed under the Arduino’s camera.
-- Image capture required pressing **reset + onboard buttons**.
+  - Image capture was triggered by pressing the **reset + onboard buttons**.

 <p align="center">
   <img src="/assets/tinyml/summer2025/numbers.jpg"